 Spreading contagion – coronavirus effects on the working world

-The rapidly evolving threat around the COVID-19 virus, commonly referred to as coronavirus, is raising concerns among the business and investor community across the world.
+The rapidly evolving threat around the COVID-19 virus has raised concerns among the business and investor community across the world.
 The global and interconnected nature of today’s business environment poses serious risk of disruption of global supply chains that can result in significant loss of revenue and adversely impact global economies.

 As the uncertainty around the evolving event persists, we are starting to see companies take measured approaches to safeguard employees and mitigate financial and operational exposure.
 Companies and governments around the world continue to closely monitor the situation.

 While cyber risk is a relatively recent consideration in resilience planning, companies have long maintained various resilience plans for business continuity, disaster recovery, and crisis management.
 These plans, while effective for a range of business disruptions, may fall short during a global crisis such as coronavirus or other pandemic events.
 Moreover, companies typically have less incentive to invest in distinct pandemic management capabilities since pandemics are lower-probability events (the last major pandemic, H1N1 influenza or swine flu, occurred in 2009).
 And while firms likely refreshed resilience plans in response to the H1N1 pandemic, it is important to consider differences in today’s environment.
 Companies must think through the implications to their businesses and develop specific crisis management annexures around pandemic threats.

 Importance of pandemic planning – why traditional resilience plans are not sufficient to address pandemic-related disruptions